rackerlabs/repose/documentation/README.md

-# This README relates only to *documentation" for Repose #
+# This README relates only to documentation for Repose #

 Within /documentation/, the source XML for books published at http://openrepose.org/documentation.html is in /docbook/src/resources/.